 - Use interests or keywords to define a niche audience or leave these out if you serve the whole community.

-- If you have a customer list with email addresses and/or mobile phone numbers, they can be turned into a custom audience to target your ads directly to your customers.
+- According to professionals from companies like Salesforce, if you have a customer list with email addresses and/or mobile phone numbers, they can be turned into a custom audience to target your ads directly to your customers.

 Doing Business Online